Library Foundation of Los Angeles Library Foundation of Los Angeles

 Library Foundation of Los Angeles

-The Library Foundation of Los Angeles is committed to transforming the City of Los Angeles and the world at large through the power of libraries.
+The nonprofit organization endeavors to transform California's largest city — and the world at large — through the power of libraries.

 Library Foundation of Los Angeles